-MARNEE HARKE has been part of a Montessori School for nearly 20 years as teacher, director, and/or founder.
-She is currently a member of the board of directors for the Maine Montessori Association and the Damariscotta Montessori School, and an appointed member of the Maine Children's Growth Council for the State of Maine.
+MARNEE HARKE has been part of a Montessori School for over 20 years as teacher and director.
+She is currently a member of the board of directors for the Maine Montessori Association and the Damariscotta Montessori School, and a Field Consultant for the Age of Montessori Teacher Training.
 Since obtaining her degrees in Early Childhood Education and Child Development from Vanderbilt University, she has worked in schools in Tennessee, Vermont, Connecticut, and Maine.
-She holds her American Montessori Society credential from the Center for Montessori Training in New York.
+She holds her American Montessori Society credential from the Center for Montessori Education in New York.

 The day begins with a Montessori work period and ends with a community meeting.
 Students will have a minimum of 30 minutes on the playground (or community room in inclement weather) followed by lunch.
 The afternoon starts with a quiet time and chapter book followed by more advanced works for the older children.
 The afternoon will also offer specials including library time, cooking, and special outings.
 HALF DAY Mon-Fri 8:45-12:00 Students will enjoy all the morning activities together with the Full Day students until their dismissal from the playground before lunch.
 We encourage the Half Day program for our younger children.
 LUNCH BUNCH Mon-Fri 12:00-1:00 For our younger children that would like a little more social interaction, we offer Lunch Bunch so that they may stay and eat with their friends.

 Click here to dowload the school calendar.
 There will be field trips generally once a month and will include such things as apple or pumpkin picking, nature hikes, and sugaring.
 These will be coordinated by email so please remember to check your inbox!

 Inside Montessori "A documentary film and library of short videos that reframe the national education conversation toward creating learning environments that allow children to achieve their full potential"